darHH/tp/docs/UserGuide.md

 list
 ```

-This displays all your contacts in the left panel, sorted by alphabetical order.
+This displays all your contacts in the left panel, sorted by alphabetical order:

 ![Listing All Friends](images/list_command.png)